Frequently asked questions

 The key issue is one of general diet and portion control.
 Nurishment is often consumed as an alternative to a meal because of its filling nature.
 The total carbohydrate and sugar content of Nurishment needs to be considered in the context of a healthy, balanced diet.
 If this is considered then the sugar content of the product should not be of concern.
 Another important consideration is that Nurishment is being used by active individuals who need an energy source.
 Nurishment therefore has to meet this requirement by continuing to use sugars to provide that energy.
 In addition, although there is added sugar, the higher overall level declared on the nutritional panel is in part derived from the milk sugars (Lactose) that come from the milk itself.

 General diet will be influential on determining overall salt intake.
 The Food Standards Agency recommends a maximum daily intake of 6g of salt a day.
-Nurishment contains less than 1/18th of this amount.
+Nurishment contains less than 1/18th of this amount per 100g.

 The choice of colours selected is influenced largely by the fact that the milk product undergoes an intensive heat process that is quite destructive to many natural colours.

 Nurishment contains dairy products.
-Anyone allergic to wheat or dairy should not be given Nurishment.
+Anyone allergic to dairy should not be given Nurishment.

 No. The factory producing Nurishment does not have any nut products prepared on the premises.